galasa-dev/galasa.dev/src/markdown-pages/docs/managers/mq-manager.md

 <details><summary>Put messages to an IBM MQ queue</summary>

+Multiple message objects can be passed to the _sendMessage_ method.
 The following snippets show the code required to create a text or binary message to put on an IBM MQ queue:

 ```java
 TextMessage tm = qmgr.createTextMessage(testData);